 Discount Percentage

-Discount percentages are commonly used in retail to indicate how much the price of an item has been reduced.
+Discount percentages are commonly used in retail to indicate the percentage reduction in the price of an item.
 To calculate the discount percentage, use the formula:

 Discount Percentage = (Discount Amount / Original Price) × 100